Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Dataset Details

 \section{Dataset Details}

-\paragraph{Human Annotator Information.} The data construction process for this study involved manual annotation conducted entirely by a recruited team.
-All annotators are recruited experts holding Ph.D. degrees in Computer Science and possess extensive professional expertise in academic writing and literature analysis.
-The primary annotation tasks encompassed: (1) systematically collecting survey papers related to Large Language Models (LLMs) from authoritative computer science conferences and journals; (2) filtering for papers containing explicit knowledge structures using heuristic rules (e.g., querying figure captions for terms such as ``taxonomy'' or ``typology''); (3) selecting candidate papers based on citation counts to ensure alignment with high-impact expert consensus; and (4) precisely extracting hierarchical classification structures and mapping cited papers to corresponding paper categories based on the full text, figures, and references, ultimately constructing an unambiguous directory structure.
+\paragraph{Human Annotator Information.} We recruit annotators with Ph.D. degrees in Computer Science and experience in academic writing and literature analysis.
+They collect LLM survey papers from computer science venues, identify surveys with explicit knowledge structures by searching figure captions for terms such as taxonomy and typology, filter candidates by citation count, transcribe the published hierarchies, and map cited papers to categories using the full text, figures, and references.

-\paragraph{Data Consent and Copyright.} All data utilized in this study are derived from publicly available academic literature hosted on open-access repositories (e.g., arXiv) or made available through the open-access policies of academic publishers.
-Our data collection and utilization strictly adhere to the principles of fair use in academic research.
-These data are employed exclusively for non-commercial academic research purposes to ensure compliance with copyright regulations.
+\paragraph{Data Consent and Copyright.} We use publicly available academic literature from open-access repositories such as arXiv and from publishers' open-access collections.
+We use these data only for non-commercial academic research.

-\paragraph{Personally Identifiable Information and Offensive Content.} The dataset contains only publicly available academic content, including paper titles, abstracts, and taxonomy structures.
-It does not contain any personally identifiable information, private data, or offensive content.
-All extracted information pertains exclusively to scientific concepts, methodologies, and research topics.
+\paragraph{Personally Identifiable Information and Offensive Content.} The dataset contains public academic content, including titles, abstracts, and taxonomy structures.
+We do not collect private or personally identifiable information, and the extracted material concerns scientific concepts, methods, and research topics.